Neurs12/Neurs12/README.md

 - 😐 Make projects that no one will ever use.

-- 👨‍💻 Main language is Python, but also learning C/C++, Node.js, HTML/CSS/JS.
+- 👨‍💻 Main language is Python, other languages are C/C++, Node.js and HTML/CSS/JS.

 - 🎮 I play games, my favourite one is Minecraft, and I don't like FPS games.